Nimrod Expedition: Northern Party

 While preparing for his southern journey, Shackleton gave instructions to David to lead a northern party to Victoria Land to carry out magnetic and geological work.
 The party was to try to reach the Magnetic Pole, and was to carry out a full geological survey in the Dry Valley area.
 David's party consisted of himself, Mawson and Mackay.
 It would be a man-hauling party; the dogs remained at base to be used for depot-laying and other routine work.
 The party had orders to plant the Union Jack at the Magnetic Pole and to take possession of Victoria Land for the British Empire.
 After several days' preparatory work, they started out on 5 October 1908, drawn for the first few miles by the motor car.

 Due to sea ice conditions and adverse weather, progress was initially very slow.
 By the end of October they had crossed McMurdo Sound and advanced 60 miles (100 km) up the difficult Victoria Land coast, at which point they decided to concentrate all their efforts on reaching the Magnetic Pole.
-After traversing the Nordenskjold Ice Tongue and the treacherous Drygalski Ice Tongue they were finally able to leave the coast and turn north-west, towards the Magnetic Pole's approximate location.
+After traversing the Nordenskjöld Ice Tongue and the treacherous Drygalski Ice Tongue they were finally able to leave the coast and turn north-west, towards the Magnetic Pole's approximate location.
 Before then, David had a narrow escape after falling into a crevasse but was rescued by Mawson.

 Their way up to the inland plateau was via a labyrinthine glacier (later named the Reeves Glacier after the RGS's main map curator), which brought them on 27 December to a hard snow surface.
 This enabled them to move more swiftly, at a rate of about 10 nmi daily, taking regular magnetic observations.
 On 16 January, these observations showed them to be about 13 nmi from the Magnetic Pole.
 The next day, 17 January 1909, they reached their goal, fixing the pole's position as 72° 15' S, 155° 16' E, at an elevation of 7260 ft.
 In a muted ceremony, David took formal possession of the area for the British Empire.